EX-PENTAGON CHIEF: These are the 2 main reasons ISIS was born

 Former Secretary of Defence Dr. Robert Gates recently stopped by Business Insider to talk about his new book “A Passion For Leadership: Lessons on Change and Reform From Fifty Years of Public Service.“

-We asked Gates what he considers to be the main factors that led to the existence of ISIS.
+We asked Gates what he considers to be the main factors that led to the exi stance of ISIS.

 Produced by Graham Flanagan and Pamela Engel